Benefits of Buying Appliance Packages

 In the appliance industry, there are several promotional periods throughout the year that give you an opportunity to get great deals on a package.
 These national sales events typically correspond to holidays and the weeks surrounding them.
 Below is a list of major national retail holiday promotional periods when you'll want to try to buy your appliances:

 Christmas / New Year's

-Here is a sample of a recent Black Friday promotion to give you an idea of the package savings opportunities available during some of these holiday.
-Click here for current rebate offers from KitchenAid and other brands and see our website for current promotions.
+Below is a sample of a Black Friday promotion to give you an idea of the package savings opportunities available during some of these holiday.

 Most appliance manufacturers will lower their prices during these periods in addition to adding better rebates than are typically offered during other non-promotional periods.
 Keep an eye out for flyers and emails from your favorite appliance companies around promotion times as these events are usually promoted with some of the best deals available.

 There are many types of rebates available, although they vary depending on manufacturer and which promotion they decide to run.
 Manufacturer rebates are offered directly through the brands that make the appliances and submitted online or mailed in.
 Sometimes they will be on individual products but they are most commonly offered for purchasing multiple qualifying appliances from the same brand.
 For example, a company might offer you a $400 rebate for purchasing a four-piece kitchen set.

 Some common types of rebates offered include:

 Buy 3, Get 1 (or something similar): One common promotion manufacturers offer is that if you buy a certain number of appliances from a line of products, you’ll get one free.
 An example of this would be if you were to buy a refrigerator, range, and microwave, you’d get the dishwasher free.
 Again, this varies from brand to brand, but there can be some pretty significant savings with these types of offers.